GustavoSena/ArenaBadges/README.md

 - Runs on a configurable schedule
 - Only sends updates to the Arena Social Badges API if there are changes since the last run
 - Modular architecture with separation of concerns
+- **Robust Moralis API Key Rotation**: Automatically rotates between multiple API keys when quota limits are reached
+- **Extensible Leaderboard System**: Class-based architecture allowing for custom point calculation logic

-## New Leaderboard Feature
+## Leaderboard Features

+### Standard Leaderboard

-The leaderboard system ranks wallets based on their Mu Pups NFT and token holdings.
+The standard leaderboard system ranks wallets based on their Mu Pups NFT and token holdings.
 Key features include:

 - **Configurable Weights**: Each token and NFT has configurable point weights
 - **Social Profile Integration**: Only includes addresses with Twitter handles
 - **Optimized Data Fetching**: First fetches NFT holders, filters for those with social profiles, then selectively queries token balances
 - **Rich HTML Output**: Includes Twitter profile images, Arena profile links, and Snowtrace wallet links
 - **Fully Configurable**: All settings are in `config/leaderboard.json`

+### Class-Based Leaderboard System

+The project now includes a class-based leaderboard system that allows for flexible and extensible point calculation logic:

+- **Base Leaderboard Class**: Abstract class defining the common structure and functionality
+- **Custom Implementations**: Specific implementations with different point calculation rules
+- **MU Leaderboard**: Implementation with dynamic point values based on contract-provided prices

+### MU Leaderboard Point Calculation

+The MU Leaderboard uses the following point calculation rules:

+- **MU Tokens**: 2 points per token
+- **MUG Tokens**: Points equal to the MUG/MU price (retrieved from contract)
+- **MUO Tokens**: 1.1x the MUG/MU price
+- **MUV Tokens**: 10x the MUO price (or 11x the MUG/MU price)
+- **Mu Pups NFTs**: 10x the MUG/MU price per NFT

 ## Configuration